srcwr/maps-cstrike/README.md

 		- More placeholder files.
 	- `nginx`
 		- Most of the nginx website configuration for [main.fastdl.me](https://main.fastdl.me/)
-	- `main.py`
-		- The meat of the name-to-hash redirections for [main.fastdl.me](https://main.fastdl.me/)
 - `filters/`
 	- CSV files for removing dupes, bad maps, etc from the fastdl.me `/maps/` page
 - `processed/`